ophwug/docs/README.md

 **Resolution**:

 This is a workaround, not a fix.
-A proper fix would be to repair the IR LEDs which is a TODO with regards to details for this section.
+A proper fix would be to repair the IR LEDs which is a _TODO_ with regards to details for this section.
+If you have a more proper fix, please let me know.

+INSTRUCTIONS ARE WORKAROUNDS:

 * Buy a security camera IR blaster and mount it on your steering column.
  * Example: https://amzn.to/3WomsWm